Core Idea

 Why This Matters

-Buy-in Over Technical Perfection: Architecture decisions fail not from technical inadequacy but from insufficient buy-in:
+Buy-in Over Technical Perfection: Architecture decisions fail not from technical inadequacy but from insufficient buy-in.
+The most elegant solution becomes worthless if teams don’t understand it, stakeholders don’t support it, or organizational politics prevent its implementation.

 Related Concepts